 MERS is more deadly.
 It kills nearly three in every 10 of its victims.
 MERS outbreaks are still simmering, Fauci says.
 Since 2012, this disease has sickened at least 2,494 people in 27 countries and killed 858 of them.
 That virus can spread from person to person.
 Most famously, in 2015, 186 people got MERS after just one businessman unknowingly brought the virus to South Korea.
 From him, it spread to others.
 One “superspreader” in that nation caught MERS from the businessman.
 This one man then passed the virus to another 82 people.
 Those people happened to be near him in just the two days that he was in a hospital emergency room.

-The 2019-nCoV virus appears less serious.
+SARS-CoV-2 appears less serious.
 Only about four in every 100 of its victims have died.
 But that estimate may change as more data come in.
-As of January 23, 2020, 2019-nCoV had infected more than 581 people.
-And roughly one in every four of them had become seriously ill, the WHO noted at the time.
+As of February 25, 2020, SARS-CoV-2 had infected some 81,000 people.
+And roughly 25 in every 100 had become seriously ill, the WHO noted at the time.
 Many of those people had other illnesses when they became infected.
 That might have hurt their ability to fight the virus.

-As 2019-nCoV has spread in China and to other countries, including the United States, it has become clear that people can catch the virus from one another.
-In Wuhan, China, where the virus was first discovered, 2019-nCoV has been able to transmit down a chain of four people, each giving it to another.
+As SARS-CoV-2 has spread in China and to other countries, including the United States, it has become clear that people can catch the virus from one another.
+In Wuhan, China, where the virus was first discovered, SARS-CoV-2 has been able to transmit down a chain of four people, each giving it to another.

 Animals are behind the crossover to humans

 People are not the original source of coronavirus diseases.
-SARS, MERS and 2019-nCoV are zoonotic.
+SARS, MERS and COVID-19 are zoonotic.
 That means that people originally catch the virus responsible from some animal.

 Bats are often thought of as the source of coronaviruses.
 Yet even they seldom pass the virus directly on to humans.
 SARS probably first jumped from bats into raccoon dogs or palm civets.
 Once in those animals, the virus made a leap into humans who had come into contact with the animals at markets selling live animals.